Monitoreo de Supervivencia Invernal (Overwinter survivorship) of Neotropical Migratory Birds

 Funded by: The United States Fish and Wildlife Service – Upper Midwest Division

 Additional Partners: the Institute for Bird Populations (IBP)

 Project period: 2020 – 2022

-Mist netting and banding through the Institute for Bird Population’s (IBP) Monitoreo de Sobrevivencia Invernal (MoSI) Program.
+Mist netting and banding with the Institute for Bird Population’s (IBP) Monitoreo de Sobrevivencia Invernal (MoSI) Program

 According to IBP, the MoSI methodological approach of mist-netting and banding birds along established monitoring routes supplements and bolsters traditional monitoring methods already in place.
 This method is specifically tailored to provide key information on the conservation challenges of neotropical migratory birds in their tropical habitats and year-round resident birds.
 This approach spells out a distinct objective for this project to understanding bird declines and the factors that limit populations.

 Implementation of a MoSI mist-netting and banding program will provide the vital rates of bird populations such as adult survival rates, site persistence, and population trends over the long-term (IBP 2019).

 Specific activities include a MoSI training course, and regular MoSI mist-netting during two years conducted by established monitoring groups in two communities: Dos Brazos de Rio Tigre and Rancho Quemado.

 Newly trained banders from Rancho Quemado and Dos Brazos de Rio Tigre!

 Yendry Rojas perfecting her banding skills!!